cmiz/wp-plugins/confirm-mode-for-contact-form-7/trunk/readme.txt

 Requires at least: 5.9
 Tested up to: 5.9
 Stable tag: 1.0.0
-Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Donate link:

-This is an add-on to introduce a confirmation mode into Contact Form 7.
+This is an add-on to introduce confirmation mode into Contact Form 7.

 == Description ==